moq-wg/moq-transport/draft-lcurley-warp.md

 As mentioned in the motivation ({{motivation}}) section, TCP introduces head-of-line blocking and will result in a worse experience.
 It is RECOMMENDED to use WebTransport over HTTP/3.

-### CONNECT request
+### CONNECT
-The server uses the HTTP CONNECT request to identify client and the requested broadcast.
+The server uses the HTTP CONNECT request to identify client and the requested track bundle.
 The application dictates how this information is encoded into the request.
-For example, an authentication token and broadcast ID could be included in the path.
+For example, a broadcast ID and authentication token could be included in the path.

 The server MAY return an error status code for any reason.
 Examples include:
-* "400 Bad Request" when the broadcast and/or authorization cannot be parsed.
+* "400 Bad Request" when the request cannot be parsed.
 * "401 Unauthorized" when the client cannot be identified.
-* "403 Forbidden" when the client is unauthorized to access the specified broadcast.
+* "403 Forbidden" when the client is unauthorized to access the specified resource.
 * "404 Not Found" when the broadcast cannot be identified.
 * "307 Temporary Redirect" when the client should be served at a different url.